LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

   Q: Would be helpful to add "temp less than 45 degrees" to the 2nd row, *processing* column?[^4]

+  #### Try this:

+  > Write an expression using a ternary operator that determines whether a person is old enough to get a driver's license in Oregon[^4].

 ### Conditional expressions using *logical operators*